The Buyer Readiness Gap: Why Talking to a Realtor® Comes Before Touring Homes

 Most bad real estate experiences come from unclear expectations.

-This is also where we identify your motivating factor your “why.”
+This is also where we identify your motivating factor, your "why."

-Knowing your “why” keeps decisions grounded when emotions show up later.
+Knowing your why keeps decisions grounded when emotions show up later.

 Step 3: Homework Comes Before House Tours

 These tools allow you to evaluate what matters to you without steering or assumptions.
+The full walkthrough: How to Research Any Wichita KS Neighborhood Before You Buy.

 Step 4: Organizing Everything With the Home Buyer's Rough Draft